hrzhu/edx-saas-hw/README.md

 edx-saas-hw
 ===========

-BerkeleyX: CS169.1x Software as a Service homeworks
+BerkeleyX: CS169.1x Software as a Service homework assignments